MrAwesomeRocks/The-Latest-Summer-Fun/README.md

    - In GDLauncher, you'll have to rename the modpack profile, type in something like `The Latest Summer Fun`.
 7. Wait for the modpack to download.
 8. Click play!
+9. (Optional) Once the game loads, you may want to enable the [Updated Engineering](https://www.curseforge.com/minecraft/texture-packs/updated-engineering) resource pack.
+You can do this in `Options -> Video Settings -> Resource Packs`.
+Click the little arrow on the `Updated Engineering` pack on the left.

 You can also download the ZIP file from the [latest release](https://github.com/MrAwesomeRocks/the-latest-summer-fun/releases/latest), but that varies by launcher.